Now Accepting New Patients!

 Long-Term Care: Protecting your natural teeth and new teeth requires consistent hygiene.
 Brush twice daily with a soft-bristle brush, floss carefully around healing areas, and attend regular check-ups to monitor bone integration for implants and prevent tooth decay.

-Healing timeframes vary—simple extractions heal in days, while dental implants may take up to six months for complete bone fusion.
+Healing timeframes vary.
+Simple extractions heal in days, while dental implants may take up to six months for complete bone fusion.

-Why Choose Birch Family Dental?
+Why Choose Birch Family Dental for Oral Surgery?

-We understand that missing teeth affect more than just your smile—they impact your ability to eat virtually any food, speak clearly, and feel confident.
+We understand that missing teeth affect more than just your smile.
+They impact your ability to eat virtually any food, speak clearly, and feel confident.
 That’s why we focus on creating replacement teeth through dental implants that look natural and restore full function.
 Our approach addresses both health and aesthetics, improving facial contours and helping you enjoy life without dietary restrictions or self-consciousness.

 Beyond wisdom teeth and implants, we treat facial pain conditions, jaw disorders, and perform reconstructive maxillofacial surgery for trauma patients.
+Our commitment to patient care ensures you receive compassionate support throughout your treatment journey.

 How long does recovery take after getting dental implants?